drumin4/ProductivityTracker/README.md

 #### What inspired you to build TimeEclipse?

-Upon trying to think of what kind of personal project I could build for my portofolio, I thought the best idea would be to create something practical, that has some sort of utility in real life.
+Upon trying to think of what kind of personal project I could build for my portfolio, I thought the best idea would be to create something practical, that has some sort of utility in real life.
 Eventually, the idea of productivity came to mind.
 So I have designed this program with the goal of making it as engaging and beginner-friendly as possible.
 What inspired me the most is the fact that I myself wanted to use this program for my own purposes.
 So I was constantly flooded with ideas of what features I would like to add to make my life easier.
 Overall, TimeEclipse as been a fun ride that further deepened my passion for programming and its endless possibilities.

 #### How was the process of building TimeEclipse like?